yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

 tags: [v8, deoptimization, simplified-lowering]
 ---

-Those are my raw notes that i wrote while reading and diving to [this article](https://doar-e.github.io/blog/2020/11/17/modern-attacks-on-the-chrome-browser-optimizations-and-deoptimizations/)
+Those are my raw notes that i wrote while reading and diving to [this article](https://doar-e.github.io/blog/2020/11/17/modern-attacks-on-the-chrome-browser-optimizations-and-deoptimizations/).

-I wanted people see the questions and thinking process for someone that started this article with zero to little knowledge about ignition source code or the simplified-lowering optimization.
+I wanted people to see the questions and thinking process for someone that started this article with zero to little knowledge about ignition source code or the simplified-lowering optimization.

 ofcourse if you see a mistake i'd be happy to fix it :)